VisDesignStudies/module-two-storytelling-remix-bhavikal/README.md

 - Converting the payroll spreadsheet from wide to long CSV format (Python script)
 - HTML/CSS debugging

-All data collection, design decisions, visualization choices, and final edits are the author's own.
-The story argument and framing were developed independently.

 ## Original Authors Credit

 Original story: **"The Payroll and Competitive Balance Myth"** by Tom Haberstroh from ESPN TrueHoop.